Rigolets: Tidal pass

 As a deepwater tidal pass, the Rigolets helps supply salt water from the Gulf to Lake Pontchartrain.
 Tidal scouring has produced a deep pit in the lake at the western mouth of the strait.
 Since the Rigolets is a channel through which Gulf storm surges can approach the New Orleans area, there have been proposals to construct floodgates to try to protect the city, especially since the destructiveness of hurricanes in the early 21st century.

 Fort Pike

 The United States constructed Fort Pike following the War of 1812 to protect passage on the Rigolets.
 The fort was abandoned in 1890 when it was no longer considered necessary.

 Bridges

 The Rigolets is spanned by two bridges.
 The western terminus of the U.S. Route 90 Rigolets Bridge is located immediately north of Fort Pike.
 It was damaged by Hurricane Katrina in August 2005, and required major repairs.
-Farther south, CSX Transportation crosses the Rigolets on a 1,388-meter (4,555-ft) railroad bridge.
+Farther south, CSX Transportation crosses the Rigolets on a 4,555-ft (1,388-meter) railroad bridge.
 Hurricane damage there from Katrina included shifted spans and the loss of timber decking.